kampff-lab/sc.io/Paired Recordings/Readme.md

 neuropixel_event = int(patch_sample / m)
 patch_event = int(neuropixel_sample * m)
 ```

+### I'd like to look at LFPs.
+Awesome!
+We have the LFP band (below 300 Hz) recordings for every cell, but these are not yet uploaded.
+[Drop Andre a line](mailto:andrefmsmith@gmail.com) and he'll send you a download link.
+Total size for the LFP dataset is ~60 GB and LFP sampling rate is 2.5 KHz.
+Eventually this will also be added to CRCNS.org.

 ### "I'm more of a Matlab person"
 We focused on Python here, as that's what we use in the lab.
 All the files we shared are in open formats, and as such usable in Matlab.
 If you're an experienced Matlab user, we'd really appreciate if you got in touch/sent a pull request with Matlab code to load our Neuropixel and patch-clamp binary data, so that we can put it here instead of this placeholder.